gjlmotea/cmcVoteBot/README.md

 If you enjoy this little script, and like to help me out:

-Give me a $MEWC tip:
+Give me a $MEWC tip
 * my wallet address: `MCJ7H56PrMw2Aq3CD339wi6t7kHQxGuiSs`

 Let's promote currency circulation and make $MEWC more valuable.